AhmetGkp/Dictionary-Application/README.md

 -When you've learned a new word in Norwegian, you add the word with its English and Turkish equivalent.

-*Thus, you make your own dictionary and check words that you don't remember.
+* Thus, you make your own dictionary and check words that you don't remember.

--If you think, you need to practice them you use the "quiz" part.
+- If you think, you need to practice them you use the "quiz" part.
 So that you stick the words in your mind.

 -Mark the words as "Kelimeyi Öğrendim" to not face with them